We use the best available science to ensure the survival of Montana's birds and other wildlife.

 Long-term conservation of birds and their habitats is a major goal of Montana Audubon.
 Central to this goal is the Important Bird Areas (IBA) Program which is a global initiative to identify, monitor, and protect a network of sites critical for the conservation of birds.
 Since 1995, the National Audubon Society has taken the lead in implementing the IBA Program in the US, and we administer the program in Montana.

 IBAs are part of a conservation strategy that focuses attention on key habitats and bird species.
-The concept is simple: identify and compile an inventory of areas that sustain healthy populations of birds (usually species of conservation concern), and then focus conservation efforts on these sites so that their qualities can be preserved.
+The concept is simple: to identify and compile an inventory of areas that sustain healthy populations of birds (usually species of conservation concern), and then focus conservation efforts on these sites so that their qualities can be maintained.
 Habitat conservation is then achievable through acquisitions or easements, establishing voluntary best practices or management agreements, or through other protective measures.
-IBA designation is not legally binding.
+IBA designations are not legally binding.

 By focusing attention on areas that are especially critical to birds during some or all stages of their annual cycle, the IBA Program is a valuable tool for setting conservation priorities.
 Additionally, engaged volunteers and Audubon friends can “adopt” individual IBAs and assist with monitoring, education and conservation.

 As of summer 2016, the Montana IBA Committee has approved 42 Important Bird Areas in our state.
 Two braided sections of the Yellowstone River are the most recent additions and the committee is currently considering expanding the Ninepipe IBA.